Developed by Bob Beichner, Genaro Zavala, Santa Tejeda, and Pablo Barniol

-The latest version of the TUG-K, released in 2010, is version 3.2.
+The latest version of the TUG-K, released in 2017, is version 4.0.
 All validation research was done on version 2.6, which was released in 1996.
 The original author, Beichner, modified and expanded the test based on the results of this research and released versions 3.0, 3.1, and 3.2, which are nearly identical, in 2010.
 Zavala, Santa Tejeda, Barniol, and Beichner released version 4.0, with significant changes including "(i) the addition and removal of items to achieve parallelism in the objectives (dimensions) of the test, thus allowing comparisons of students’ performance that were not possible with the original version, and (ii) changes to the distractors of some of the original items that represent the most frequent alternative conceptions."
 Version 2.6 has 21 questions, whereas 3.0, 3.1, 3.2, and 4.0 have 26 questions.
 Question 10 has been changed from choosing the graph with the least area under the curve in version 2.6 to one asking how to find the object's change in acceleration in versions 3.0, 3.1, and 3.2.
 Question 25 has a slight wording difference between versions 3.0, 3.1, and 3.2, but they are otherwise the same.
 Most translations are available only for the original Version 2.6.
 (Spanish is available for 2.6 and 3.0.)
 Generally, authors update versions to clarify questions, change distracters to better reflect student thinking, and may slightly modify the content of the test to better reflect the most prevalent concepts as determined by faculty in the respective field.
-For the TUG-K, the author, Robert Beichner, says "feel free to administer any version you like".
+For the TUG-K, the author, Robert Beichner, says "feel free to administer any version you like."